-However, after receiving advice from the Local Authority Support Helpdesk on the positioning of tubes when the receptor is at first floor level, this department have decided to site another tube at the level of the first floor window to allow a more accurate assessment of the concentrations.
-In addition we also propose to site several more tubes in the vicinity where there are relevant receptors in order to gather more data on North Bridge Street.
-The results of this monitoring will be presented in the Progress Report 2008.
-A third tube, site no. 123 is very close to the objective with an annual average of 39.7μg/m3.
-This tube is situated on the facade of a terraced hose close to the junction of Chester Road and Ormonde Street.
-Located at this junction is an automatic analyser whose site name is Chester Road.
+Site no. 123 is very close to the objective with an annual average of 38.7μg/m3.
+This tube is situated on the façade of a terraced house close to the junction of Chester Road and Ormonde Street.
+Located at this junction is an automatic analyser whose site name is

+Chester Road.
 The automatic site should represent worst case exposure as it is situated on one of the four corners of the junction whereas the diffusion tube is situated approximately 20 metres away from the centre of the junction on a property in Chester Road.
-The annual average for the automatic analyser is 33.9 μg/m3 as reported in Table 3.1 and it is believed that this data is more robust than the diffusion tube data.
+The annual average for the automatic analyser is $32.5 \,\mu\text{g/m}^3$ as reported in Table 3.1 and it is believed that this data is more robust than the diffusion tube data.
 Sunderland City Council has already carried out a Detailed Assessment of this junction in their 2005 report that concluded that an AQMA should not be declared.
 It is the opinion of Sunderland City Council that this site should not be the subject of a further Detailed Assessment and that the automatic monitoring site should remain in position to monitor the concentrations of NO2 at this location for the foreseeable future.